Wow Vietnam

 Personalized letter for experiencing a fine dining by the bay for the most sophisticated travelers.

-My name is Tran Thang, your Experience Manager aboard Heritage Cruises Binh Chuan Cat Ba Archipelago.
+My name is The Anh, your Cruise Manager aboard Heritage Cruises Binh Chuan Cat Ba Archipelago.

-I trust that you are enjoying your unique cruising experience with us.
-I would like to reconfirm your à la carte menu for dinner at Le Tonkin Restaurant on the main deck at 07:00pm.
-Until then, discover, explore, immerse, and relax until our team call you by sounding the wooden bell to announce dinner time.
-This is the old-fashioned way in ancient Vietnamese villages, when the locals celebrated a festive dinner in the communal house.
+I hope you are enjoying your unique cruising experience with us.
+I would like to reconfirm your à la carte dinner reservation at Le Tonkin Restaurant on the main deck at 07:15.
+Until then, feel free to explore, immerse yourself, and relax.
+When the lights are dimmed and preparations for your fine dining experience are complete, our team will announce dinner with a wooden bell, reminiscent of traditional celebrations in ancient Vietnamese villages.

-Your chosen menu is ideal to be paired with wine.
-We have our extensive Bach Dang wine cellar from which our sommelier will help you to select the perfect accompaniment.
-If you wish to change your mind about your menu or choose a different wine from our drinks list, please let me know before 6:00 pm so that our chef, Duong Thuy, has enough time to prepare your dining experience.
+Your selected menu pairs beautifully with wine.
+Our extensive Bach Dang wine cellar offers a variety of options, and our sommelier will assist you in choosing the perfect accompaniment.
+If you wish to change your menu or select a different wine, please let me know by 6:00 PM to allow Chef Duong Thuy ample time to prepare.

-Until then, I wish you a very pleasant stay with us, and have a great dining experience on our Heritage Cruises Binh Chuan Cat Ba Archipelago.
+Wishing you a delightful stay and a memorable dining experience aboard Heritage Cruises Binh Chuan Cat Ba Archipelago.
+Until then, enjoy your time on board!

 Heritage Cruises tells story of Vietnam’s “King of Ships”